jerdog/auth0-blog/_posts/2018-09-06-developing-a-real-time-collaborative-editor-with-nodejs-and-express.markdown

 {% endraw %}
 {% endhighlight %}

 Very easy isn't it?
 But wait!
 What about the `block content`.
 Well, this is easy too, this is a placeholder for the real content.
 [This placeholder is called _Template Inheritance_ by Pug](https://pugjs.org/language/inheritance.html).
-On their own words:
+In their own words:

 > Pug supports template inheritance.
 Template inheritance works via the `block` and `extends` keywords.
 In a template, a block is simply a "block" of Pug that a child template may replace. - [Pug's Template Inheritance](https://pugjs.org/language/inheritance.html)